 Magnesium helps muscles relax as well as helps the regulation of dopamine and serotonin.
 If your magnesium levels are low, depression and insomnia are likely.
-I take THIS magnesium supplement and have ordered THIS one as well due to such amazing reviews.
-I’ll keep you posted.
+I take THIS magnesium supplement and have ordered THIS one as well for nights that I don’t have time to drink my magnesium.

 White noise seems a bit odd to me.
 Why make noise to stay asleep?
 Well, according to my research, white noise is noise at the same frequency.
 When we are awoken in the night by a noise, it’s usually because it’s a different frequency then constant silence.
 In order to drown out changes in noise frequency, a sound machine can often mask little noises that can interrupt sleep.